The National Benevolent Charity

 What They Fund

-- Not-for-profit organizations with an agreed constitution
+- Not-for-profit organisations with an agreed constitution

-- Grassroots community organizations (preference)
+- Grassroots community organisations (preference)

 - Core costs and project-specific costs